Bandanese

 - Youth Leadership Roles

-- Youth are encouraged to take on leadership roles in community projects and cultural preservation efforts, fostering a sense of responsibility and innovation.
+- Youth are being encouraged to take on leadership roles in community and cultural initiatives.

 - Innovation And Startups